okfn/network/content/project.md

 footer_text: The Open Knowledge Network uses advocacy, technology and training to unlock information, to create and share knowledge.
 footer_button: Fill out the form
 footer_link: /project/add
+learn_more_title: The Open Knowledge Network connects those in the open knowledge movement
+learn_more_description: We enable people to take action to achieve local impact, and collaborate with like-minded communities worldwide.
 type: project
 bodyClasses: project-body
 layout: projects-list